Kinto/kinto.js/docs/api.md

 ### Using an OAuth Bearer Token

-As for Basic Auth, once you have retrieved a valid OAuth Bearer Token, simply pass it in a generic `Authorization` header:
+As for Basic Auth, once you have retrieved a valid OAuth Bearer Token, simply pass it through a generic `Authorization` header:

 ```js
 const kinto = new Kinto({